kartben/fog05/plugins/windows/README.md

-Linux os plugin
+Windows os plugin

-This plugin allow fog05 to run on top on linux
+This plugin allow fog05 to run on top of windows

 supported operation:
 - execute command